-■ A new blank program can be saved prior to having any program steps added, a newly created set of program steps can be saved as a new program, or an existing program can either be saved as a new program by replacing the current name, or save the existing program.
+A new blank program requires a minimum of one step added before it can be saved.
+A newly created set of program steps can be saved to the existing program, or can be saved as a new program by replacing the current name.

-▶ To save the current active program, select the Save soft key.
+To save the current active program, select the Save soft key.
 The keyboard will popup with the Save key highlighted.
 Press the ENTER key.
 A prompt will ask to overwrite the existing program.
 Press the Yes softkey.

-The keyboard will automatically be displayed with the current program name highlighted in the keyboard display window (see "Keyboard" on page 39).
+The keyboard will automatically be displayed with the current program name highlighted in the keyboard display window (see "Keyboard" on page 42).